Back to overview

 Amy McCarthy

 Amy McCarthy (she/her) is the graduate recruitment manager at Akin.
-She’s based in London and has been at the firm since April 2022.
+She’s based in the London office and has been at the firm since April 2022.

 Does your firm run a vacation scheme?

 Our vacation scheme runs each summer for two weeks.
-Our 2023 vacation scheme will run from 19 to 30 June and this is our preferred trainee hiring tool as it gives participants the chance to get to know the real us and vice versa.
+Our 2024 vacation scheme will run from 17 to 28 June and this is our preferred trainee hiring tool as it gives participants the chance to get to know the real us and vice versa.
 At the end of the scheme, participants will be offered the chance to interview for our two-year training programme.
+Our vacation scheme is open to penultimate-year law students, final-year students and graduates of any subject.

 What kind of work can candidates expect to experience during the vacation scheme?